penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

     sudo ufw allow 10051/tcp
     ```

-If the service is not recognized using `firewall-cmd`, you can manually specify the port:
+If the service is not recognized using `firewall-cmd --add-service`, you can
+manually specify the port:

 !!! info "Add port instead of the service name"